markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 What this property declaration just did for us is it took all of unused space in the `<header>` and put it between the two elements.
 It determines the unused space by looking at each child element and seeing how much the border-width, margin, padding, and content itself add up to.
 If it doesn't add up to 100% of the parent, then whatever is left over is what's considered the unused space.

-> PAUSE: What is it called when we calculate an element's dimensions by adding the content, padding, border-width, and margin values?
+> **Pause:** What is it called when we calculate an element's dimensions by adding the content, padding, border-width, and margin values?
 >
-> ANSWER: The "box-model"
+> **Answer:** The "box-model"

 So our `<header>` content looks great, but what happens when the screen gets smaller and the content becomes too wide for the container?
 Take a minute and resize your browser window and see what happens.